 Dr. Kreidberg received his MD and PhD from Johns Hopkins University School of Medicine.
 He completed his residency and at Boston Children's Hospital and a postdoctoral fellowship at the Whitehead Institute.

-Dr. Kreidberg is Associate Professor of Pediatrics, Harvard Medical School; Faculty Director of the Children's Office of Fellowship Training; and Director of Development and Stem Cell Research, Division of Nephrology, Boston Children's Hospital.
+Dr. Kreidberg is Professor of Pediatrics, Harvard Medical School; Faculty Director of the Children's Office of Fellowship Training; and Director of Development and Stem Cell Research, Division of Nephrology, Boston Children's Hospital.
 He is a principal member of the Harvard Stem Cell Institute.

 Jordan Kreidberg's principal research focuses on the understanding of the genetic mechanisms of organogenesis, with a focus on the urogenital system.
 The long term goal of this research is to devise stem cell-based regenerative therapies for kidney disease..